Alphonse Juin: Chief of Staff

 Following this assignment Juin was appointed chief of staff of French forces ("Chef d'État-Major de la Défense Nationale").
 He helped persuade Eisenhower to allow Philippe Leclerc's 2nd Armoured Division to carry out the liberation of Paris, and he entered the city with de Gaulle on 25 August 1944.
 He restored order to the liberated areas, suppressing elements of the French Forces of the Interior (FFI) that refused to disband with Spahis that he brought in from North Africa.
 He arranged with Eisenhower for FFI personnel to be absorbed into four new divisions that guarded the German forces that remained in bypassed garrisons along the Atlantic coast, and the frontier with Italy.

 During the German Operation Northwind in January 1945, he clashed with Eisenhower's chief of staff, Lieutenant General Walter B. Smith, over a proposed Allied withdrawal from Alsace and Lorraine.
 In the event, Eisenhower gave way to political pressure from the British and the French, and the withdrawal was not carried out.
-Juin also opposed the attack on Royan in April 1945, but it was carried out anyway over his objections.
+Juin also opposed the attack on the Royan pocket in April 1945, but it was carried out anyway over his objections.